-Flying ants invade Wimbledon's hallowed courts
+Tennis - Flying ant invasion bugs Wimbledon players

 American Sam Querrey encountered a similar problem out on Court 18 as he beat Nikoloz Basilashvili in four sets.

 "I almost wanted to stop because they were hitting you in the face when you were trying to hit balls.
-(They were) all over the place," he said.
+(They were) all over the place," Querrey said.

 "I lost a set when the ants came.
 If I had won that set, probably wouldn't have bugged me as much."